-When it comes into contact with body fluids, the battery generates a current that produces small amounts of sodium hydroxide, which is lye.
+When it comes into contact with body fluids, the battery generates a current.
+That current produces small amounts of sodium hydroxide, a harsh corrosive similar to lye.
 If the battery gets stuck somewhere in the body, the lye burns a hole at that spot.
 Infection usually follows.
-The result can be serious injury and illness, long-term disability, or even death.
+The result can be serious injury and illness, long-term disability or even death.

 What should parents do?